-Chapter I. Kinds of Union according to Dimensions, Force of Desire, a and on the different kinds of Love.

-- " \coprod Of the Embrace. - " III.
+Chapter I. Kinds of Union according to Dimensions, Force of Desire, and Time; and on the different kinds of Love.
+"II.
+Of the Embrace.
+"III.
 On Kissing.

-- " IV.
-On Pressing or Marking with the Nails. - " \underline{V} .
-On Biting, and the ways of Love to be employed with regard Women of different countries. - " \underline{VI} .
-On the various ways of Lying Down, and the different kinds Congress. - " $\underbrace{\text{VII}}{\text{them.}}$.
-On the various ways of Striking, and of the Sounds appropriation them. - " VIII.
-About females acting the part of Males. - IX.
-On holding the Lingam in the Mouth. - \underline{X} .
-How to begin and how to end the Congress.
-Different kinds (Congress, and Love Quarrels.
+"IV.
+On Pressing or Marking with the Nails.
+"V. On Biting, and the ways of Love to be employed with regard to Women of different countries.
+"VI.
+On the various ways of Lying Down, and the different kinds of Congress.
+"VII.
+On the various ways of Striking, and of the Sounds appropriate to them.
+"VIII.
+About females acting the part of Males.
+"IX.
+On holding the Lingam in the Mouth.
+"X. How to begin and how to end the Congress.
+Different kinds of Congress, and Love Quarrels.

-PART III.
+PART III